JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 COMMUNICATIONS OVERVIEW
 =======================

 The Jakarta WebSocket library is used for client-server communication.

+The WebSocketConfiguration class configures the settings that enable the client to be able to communicate with the Spring Boot generated server.
+This class has a single method, which is never called directly by the application code.
+Instead, the @Configuration annotation ensures that it is called by the library code.

+The client establishes communication with the server by running the WebSocketContainer connectToServer method, like so:

+            WebSocketContainer container = ContainerProvider.getWebSocketContainer();
+            session = container.connectToServer(this, new URI("ws://localhost:8080/webSocket"));

+The server and the client use the URI 'ws://localhost:8080/webSocket' to exchange messages.

-With WebSocket, when the client sends the server a message, a server-side method called 'onOpen', which is annotated with @OnOpen, is passed a Session object.
+Running this method causes a server-side method called 'onOpen', which is annotated with @OnOpen, to be passed a Session object.
 This Session object is specific to the client, and can be used to send communications to the client.
-The server then assigns the client a unique ID, and does the following:
+The server then creates a unique ID for the client, and does the following:

 - Stores the Session object as a value in a HashMap, with the client id as the key.
 - Uses the Session object to message the client back to tell its ID.

 When the client sends the server future messages, it includes its ID within the message.
-This means that the server can reply to that client, using the Session object stored in the dictionary.
+This means that the server can reply to that client, using the Session object stored in the hashmap.
 Also, there are other server side hashmaps in place to make it so that:

 - The server can access the state of the game that the client is playing.